Skip to main content

 Boomi Secrets Management Service

 Boomi's Secrets Management service allows customers to store their secrets in a remote secrets manager that they alone have access to.
-Boomi will never have access to this manager, since only references to secrets are entered in the Boomi Enterprise Platform.
+Boomi will never have access to this manager because only references to secrets are used in the Boomi Enterprise Platform.

-You must have the SECRETS_MANAGEMENT feature on the chosen account to utilize Secrets Management.
-If you want to utilize Secrets Management on cloud runtimes, you will also need the RUNTIME_MANAGEMENT feature.
+You must have the SECRETS_MANAGEMENT feature on the chosen account to use Secrets Management.
+If you want to use Secrets Management on cloud runtimes, you will also need the RUNTIME_MANAGEMENT feature.
 Reach out to your Boomi account representative to activate these features.

 Service Structure

-To learn more about how you can use the Secrets Management service on private and public clouds, or through Managed Cloud Services, refer to Enabling Secrets Management on cloud runtimes.
+To learn more about how you can use the Secrets Management service on private clouds or through Managed Cloud Services, refer to Enabling Secrets Management on cloud runtimes.

 Execution errors are stored in Process Reporting container logs.